 - Oral surgery (like wisdom tooth removal)

-- In some cases, dental implants (partial coverage only)
+- In some cases, dental implants (often limited or partial coverage only, not all plans cover them)

 These treatments often require pre-authorization from your insurance provider before starting.
 Your dentist can help you submit the necessary forms so you know exactly what your plan will pay for.